andydunstall/scuttlebutt/README.md

 including the most out of date deltas relative to the requested digest (by comparing versions)

-**Binary Protocol**
+### Binary Protocol

-At the moment everything is encoded with JSON which is not very efficient.
-Given payloads are quite simple a simple binary protocol that includes a header with the message type and a sequence of digest/delta entries should be easy and efficient.
-This will also help limitting messages to the MTU as we can just keep adding digests/deltas (ordered by preference) to the message until adding another would the limit.
+At the moment everything is encoded with JSON which is not very efficient (both in time to encode and space).
+Given payloads are quite simple a binary protocol that includes a header with the message type and a sequence of digest/delta entries should be easy and efficient.

-**Configuration**
+This will also help limitting messages to the MTU as we can just keep adding digests/deltas (ordered by preference) to the message until adding another would exceed the limit.

+### Configuration
 Adding default configuration would be useful, similar to memberlists `DefaultLAN` and `DefaultWAN` config.

 Also being able to configure the initial state for the node before it joins the cluster.

-**Phi-accrual failure detector**
+### Phi-accrual failure detector
 Currently its left to the application to detect failed nodes, though this could be done within the library itself.

 Similarly theres no way for a node to explicitly leave the cluster.

-**Evaluation**
+### Evaluation
 Evaluating how nodes behave under different loads and chaos would be useful, and doing some CPU profilings to look for any optimisations.